District (6th District)

 Municipal Market (1934)

 Kypseli, Athens’ most populous district, is a vibrant multicultural area that faces significant urban challenges due to its high density.
-The district suffers from a lack of public space, heavy traffic congestion, and “anarchic” parking, which degrade the quality of life.
+Hence, the district faces various throwbacks of urban environment such as lack of public space, heavy traffic congestion, limited green areas etc. The city taking into consideration these challenges focuses on the improvement of quality of life in the area with various interventions.

 The dense fabric of apartment blocks and narrow streets exacerbates heat and reduces air quality.